 Traditionally, enterprises attempt to use open source tools, cloud schedulers, or custom scripts to automate end-to-end data pipeline processes.
 However, this approach is prone to errors, and there is no way to manage or view the entire process centrally.
 What’s more, it’s almost impossible to maintain, monitor, or scale all of the automation processes across an always changing toolset.

-There is, however, an answer: A big data pipeline automation solution in the form of an IT automation platform.
-This type of solution centrally orchestrates every step between the variety of big data and analytics solutions within an enterprise environment.
+There is, however, an answer: A data pipeline automation solution in the form of an IT automation platform.
+This type of solution centrally orchestrates every step between the variety of data and analytics solutions within an enterprise environment.
 But we’ll talk more about that below.

-Roadblocks on the way to digital transformation
+Roadblocks on the way to data pipeline automation

 Empowering the enterprise to become truly data-driven is a top mission for most IT Operations teams.
-When an enterprise isn’t automating its big data assets and tools, it’s not making the most of its analytics potential.
-Failing to automate big data means an enterprise is more likely to:
+When an enterprise isn’t automating its data assets and tools, it’s not making the most of its analytics potential.
+Failing to automate data means an enterprise is more likely to: